User Manual

 We are now going to create our first running robotics application using Visual Circuit.

-First of all, on the top right corner you will find some options like Basic, Block, and etc.
+First of all, on the top right corner you will find some options like Basic, Processing, and etc.

 Click on the Blocks and following menu will be poped up.